Adjustment (psychology): Adjustment as a process

 The 'adjustment as a process' theory portrays that, since the moment we are born, humans are in a constant state of adjustment.
 Since we exist in a state of constant, oftentimes rapid change, it follows that we cannot break these changes down into separate, unrelated challenges.
-This method of consideration asserts there is no way to 'adjust successfully', because something will always be about to change and prompt further adjustment.
+This method of consideration asserts there is no way to 'adjust successfully' because something will always be about to change and prompt further adjustment.
 This approach views all life events as inextricable from some form of adjustment.

+The two primary processes that contribute to adjustment process are assimilation and accommodation.
+Assimilation involves integrating new experiences and information into existing mental frameworks.
+Accommodation requires altering those frameworks to adapt to new situations.
+Together, these processes support healthy adjustment, which is the individual’s ongoing ability to meet personal, social, and biological needs effectively.
+Through this balance, individuals establish a sense of stability and harmony, enabling them to respond flexibly to life’s challenges while maintaining a well-rounded sense of well-being.

 Successful adjustment

 Successful adjustment is also called being 'well adjusted' and is critical to mental health.
 Colloquially, being well-adjusted is defined as a person who "is reasonable and has good judgement...their behavior is not difficult or strange."
-It is important to remember that adjustment is a continuum, not a simple dichotomy; people can fluctuate and be adept at adjusting in different circumstances.
+Adjustment is a continuum, not a simple dichotomy; people can fluctuate and be adept at adjusting in different circumstances.

+Coping

+Successful adjustment can also be determined by the ability of the individual to address the core problem and employ coping strategies to help individuals adjust to a changing environment.
+Coping is known as the conscious effort to implore strategies to manage, reduce, or adapt to the challenges and pressures posed by stress.
+It encompasses a variety of approaches aimed at mitigating the impact of stressors, allowing individuals to maintain emotional balance and regain a sense of control over their circumstances.
+These strategies can be problem-focused, targeting the source of stress, or emotion-focused, aimed at managing emotional responses to stress.

+Two major coping strategies are problem-focused coping and emotion-focused coping.
+Problem-focused coping involves directly addressing the source of stress.
+This strategy is typically action-oriented, where individuals actively take steps to eliminate, reduce, or resolve the stressor.
+Emotion-focused coping, on the other hand, aims to manage the emotional responses associated with stress rather than the problem itself.
+Techniques like meditation, talking with friends, journaling, or engaging in relaxing activities are common examples.
+Both strategies are essential and can be used in tandem, depending on whether a person can change the stressor directly or simply needs to adapt to it emotionally.

+Characteristics of a well-adjusted person

 In general, a person that is well-adjusted will have the following characteristics: